 Dr. Buck Montgomery’s sense for adventure and pursuit of interesting and varied careers are undeniably the influence of his favorite role model… an adventurer, photographer and story teller…his father.

 At the early age of seven, his father passed on one simple word of advice that would forever be his inspiration and life long quest…”If you don’t have stories to tell, it means you haven’t lived life”.

-In addition to Stunts and Acting projects, he produces Arizona’s biggest Wild West event, co-produces two signature events with & at Old Tucson, is the founder of the “Wild West Performing Arts Society”, runs “True West Casting Company”, which helped win a 2013 Emmy for True West Magazine for their “Outrageous Arizona” series, in which he was a feature actor.
+In addition to Stunts and Acting projects, he produces Arizona’s biggest Wild West event, co-produced two signature events with & at Old Tucson, is the founder of the “Wild West Performing Arts Society”, runs “True West Casting Company”, which helped win a 2013 Emmy for True West Magazine for their “Outrageous Arizona” series, in which he was a featured actor.

 He is also currently in post-production stages on his own feature film project, “Spare My Brother” (working title), a “true” old west story about Murder, Man Hunt and Lost Treasure that made headlines in the New York Times in… 1892!